In this article, we will show you, How to create Condition / Conditional filters in Tableau with an example.

 First Dropdown List: By default, this will select the Measure value present in the record.
 But you can change the field by clicking the down arrow.
 When you click that down arrow, it displays all the Measures and Dimensions present in the data source.

-Second Dropdown List: By default, this will select the Aggregate Function that is applied to the Measure value.
+Second Dropdown List: By default, this will select the Aggregate Function applied to the Measure value.
 But you can change the function by clicking the down arrow.
-When you click that down arrow, it displays the list of functions available for that Measures.
+When you click that down arrow, it displays the list of functions available for that Measure.

 Third Dropdown List: By default, this will select the = operator.
 But you can change the operator by clicking the down arrow.
-When you click that down arrow, it displays the list of assignment operators that are available.
+When you click that down arrow, it displays the list of available assignment operators.

 Load: When you click on this button, the Filter window will load the Minimum and Maximum values into their respective textbox fields.
 This will help you to understand the data.